-The demographic variables currently-collected by NAEPcome from two sources.
-Information is obtained from school records on-are gender, age, race/ethnicity, and two elements of socio-economic status (SES)- participation in Title I and eligibility for free or reduced-price lunch, which is based on family income.
-The shcool-records are also used to indicate whether a student is classified as disabled In addition, information is obtained on disability status and on students who are classified asor limited English proficient.
-All of this information is collected on an administration roster, completed from school records in advance of testing.
-In addition, data on race/ethnicity is also collected on the NAEP student questionnaire, and students are asked to report on the highest level of each parent's education and on several aspects of home enviroment-including number of books, internet access, and whether they have their own bedroom.
+The demographic variables collected by NAEP come from two sources.
+Information is obtained from school records on gender, age, race/ethnicity, and two elements of socio-economic status (SES) - participation in Title I and eligibility for free or reduced-price lunch, which is based on family income.
+The school records are also used to indicate whether a student is classified as disabled or limited English proficient.
+In addition, data on race/ethnicity is also collected on the NAEP student questionnaire, and students are asked to report on the highest level of each parent's education and on several aspects of home environment, including number of books, internet access, and whether they have their own bedroom.